Skip to content

 Please see the latest list of estates and developments taken in charge across Waterford.

-Download latest Taken in Charge list (April 2024) Download Taken in Charge policy
+Download latest Taken in Charge list (May 2025) Download our 'Taking in Charge' policy

 Where can I learn more ?